 If you order sweet lassi at Indian restaurants, keep reading below.
-I am going to show you how to make this sweet lassi at home in under 5 min!
+I will show you how to make this sweet lassi at home in under 5 min!

 Of all the Indian food recipes, this is the easiest to make and say.